Namibia Walvis Basin PEL 37

 The target reservoirs are relatively deep, between 3,000m and 4,000m but when drilled correctly have been shown to have good natural flow potential.
-The Upper Cattamarra Coal Measures sand reservoir in Walyering-1 flowed at up to 13.5 MMcfd.
+The Upper Cattamarra Coal Measures sand reservoir in Walyering-1 flowed naturally to surface at up to 13.5 MMcfd.

 The reservoirs and trapping mechanism are very similar to that in the producing Gingin – Red Gully gas fields on geological trend some 80 km to the south.

 USA California Sacramento Gas Basin Dempsey Gas Project

 - Pancontinental Oil and Gas NL* 10.00%

 It has lesser volume reservoir targets within an existing producing field area, mapped on 3D seismic that overlies multiple, much larger, stacked targets interpreted within sandstones of Early Cretaceous age.

 The Early Cretaceous reservoirs have not often been drilled in the Basin (just 16 partial well penetrations) and most of these were very old wells that were not drilled on structure.

 There is strong evidence that the gas trapped in the shallow, traditional producing zones such as the Kione and Forbes Formations, has been generated by source rocks within the underlying Early Cretaceous section.